Where to Get Help

 • People are encouraged to make other arrangements where possible or to engage with year-round programming.

-• The Boulder Shelter for the Homeless (BSH) facility can hold up to 160 beds.
-During the height of the winter season, BSH will continue its commitment to managing an additional 30 hotel rooms for the most vulnerable shelter residents and an additional 20 beds at the shelter for critical weather nights.
-This brings total capacity to 210 beds during the coldest nights.
+• The Boulder Shelter for the Homeless (BSH) facility has 160 beds.
+During the height of the winter season, BSH will continue its commitment to managing hotel rooms, providing additional beds, for the most vulnerable shelter residents and an additional 20 beds at the shelter for critical weather nights.

 To access this service, people must meet certain requirements.